turbinelabs/developer/reference/quickstart.md

 production software.
 Both blue and green versions are still running; if a problem were found with green, a rollback to blue would be just as easy.

-## Next Steps
+## Next steps

-Now that you've seen demo app in action, you can move on to deploying tbnproxy and tbncollect in your environment.
-After reading the Configuration guide below, proceed to one of the following cloud integrations:
+Now that you've seen demo app in action, you can move on to deploying Houston in your own environment.
+After reading the configuration guide below, proceed to one of the following cloud integrations:

  - [Kubernetes](https://docs.turbinelabs.io/guides/deploying-the-turbine-labs-product-suite-to-kubernetes)